RosettaCommons/documentation/Spanfile.md

 ## Flags

-Spanfiles are read in using the option `-membrane_new::setup::spanfiles <spanfile 1> <spanfile 2>`.
+Spanfiles are read in using the option `-mp::setup::spanfiles <spanfile 1> <spanfile 2>`.
 While most of the Membrane Framework only uses the first spanfile (check your log file!!!), some specific applications might use two or more: the MPDocking setup uses two.
 If in doubt, check your log carefully.

 ## Example

-`-membrane_new::setup::spanfiles 1afo.span`
+`-mp::setup::spanfiles 1afo.span`

 NOTE: The flag for the original RosettaMembrane is `-in:file:spanfile 1afo.span` but this option will be deprecated.
 Please use the new one.